-- Community pharmacists will become an integral part of the HIV care team, when people living with HIV will be able to choose to have their HIV s100 medications dispensed in the community.
+- Community pharmacists are an integral part of the HIV care team, when people living with HIV will be able to choose to have their HIV s100 medications dispensed in the community.

-- ASHM is extending complementary ASHM membership for the 2015-2016 membership year to community pharmacists
+- ASHM extended complementary ASHM membership for the 2015-2016 membership year to community pharmacists

 Community Pharmacy Dispensing of HIV s100 Medications